About Karing Hearts Cardiology

-Yes, we know that typically “caring” is spelled with a C. We’ve chosen the name “Karing Hearts Cardiology” with a K, as a tribute to Kari Elizabeth Schoondyke, Dr. Schoondyke’s daughter, who passed away at 7 months old in 2009.
+Yes, I know that typically “caring” is spelled with a “C”.
+My wife, Jennifer, and I chose the name “Karing Hearts Cardiology” spelled with a “K”, as a tribute to our daughter, Kari Elizabeth Schoondyke, who went to heaven on April 7, 2009.

 If you’re a parent, you know having a child will change how you view most everything.
 But being a cardiologist, and having your child die from a congenital heart defect changes EVERYTHING.

 Kari was born on August 13, 2008.
-Within a matter of days my medical training lead me to believe something wasn’t right.
-It was confirmed that our precious daughter had a life-threatening congenital heart defect.
-At nine days old Kari underwent her first open-heart surgery.
-While considered a success, it was always known Kari would need more heart surgeries as she grew.
-At seven months old, it was time for her next operation.
-She went into the hospital on March 19, 2009 for her second open-heart surgery, from which she would not recover.
-We lost Kari at 12:46 pm on April 7, 2009.
+Within a matter of days, my medical training lead me to believe something wasn’t right.
+It was later confirmed that our precious daughter had a life-threatening congenital heart defect.
+At nine days old, Kari underwent her first open-heart surgery.
+While considered a success, it was known that Kari would need additional heart surgeries as she grew.
+She was admitted to the hospital on March 19, 2009 for her second open heart surgery.
+Tragically, Kari would not recover, and we lost her at 12:46 PM on April 7, 2009.